Since hearts of palm is a plant-based food, you might think it’s sustainable.

 So, although hearts of palm are often sourced from young trees, it may still take some time for palm trees to replenish themselves.

 Harvesting older palm trees is also unsustainable since, in some cases, this means killing trees that produce seeds.

 Demand for hearts of palm can put pressure on palm tree populations, cause deforestation, and even result in extinction.

-Although there are regulations in place in many regions to protect the palm populations, in 1993, it was estimated that 31,254 kg was illegally harvested annually in São Paulo, Brazil, alone.
+Although there are regulations in place in many regions to protect the palm populations, some countries, like Brazil, have a history of illegal palm harvesting.

 There are also food miles to consider.
 The term food miles refers to how far food travels before getting to consumers.

 Hearts of palm are often grown in Ecuador, Brazil, Bolivia, or Costa Rica.